 The anonymous Betrachtungen über die Verfassung von Galizien, die Ursachen seines Verfalls und die Mittel, dem Lande wieder aufzuhelfen was printed in spring 1790.
 Unlike the January letter, it was written in a much harsher and more demanding tone.
-The text began with a description of the nearly perfect relationship between the landlords and serfs in the times of the Rzeczpospolita, where "several thousands" provided for "about three million and hundreds of thousands" The landlord had an obligation to care for the wellbeing of his serfs, for the security of their property, as well as for their souls, and so would pay the local priests and finance church services from his own pocket 17th century, took place, ostensibly, owing to "the movement of people from a state of barbarism von Kortum, Magna Charta, 290-291.
+The text began with a description of the nearly perfect relationship between the landlords and serfs in the times of the Rzeczpospolita, where "several thousands" provided for "about three million and hundreds of thousands"67.
+The landlord had an obligation to care for the wellbeing of his serfs, for the security of their property, as well as for their souls, and so would pay the local priests and finance church services from his own pocket68.
+The occasional uprisings, such as that led by Bohdan Khmelnytsky in the 17th century, took place, ostensibly, owing to "the movement of people from a state of barbarism

-Władysław Łoziński, Galiciana.
+66 Władysław Łoziński, Galiciana.
 Kilka obrazków z pierwszych lat historyi galicyjskiej (Lwów: Wild, 1872), 106-116 (citations in translation by the author of the paper).

-Ernst Traugott von Kortum, Magna Charta von Galizien oder Untersuchung der Beschwerden des galizischen Adels pohlnischer Nation über die österreichische Regierung (Jassy 1790), 283 (citations in translation by the author of the paper).
+67 Ernst Traugott von Kortum, Magna Charta von Galizien oder Untersuchung der Beschwerden des galizischen Adels pohlnischer Nation über die österreichische Regierung (Jassy 1790), 283 (citations in translation by the author of the paper).